Sniffleupagus/pwnagotchi_plugins/README.md

 <code>save_file</code> is processed by <code>strftime()</code>, so you can have a file per day, month, whatever.
 Also saves fixed with handshake
 files like the original.

+# miyagi.py

+Mr. Miyagi trained the Karate Kid.
+Miyagi.py trains pwnagotchis.
+When the plugin is loaded (manually or when pwnagotchi starts up), if laziness if high (> 0.9), it will drop it to 0.5 to increase likelihood of entering a training session.
+At the start of training, Miyagi moves brain.nn to brain.nn.bak, backing up the brain, in case of failure.
+During training, Miyagi updates the MODE display to let you know how many epochs of training have happened in the session.
+A standard session lasts 50 epochs.
+At the end of the 50 epochs, laziness will be increased slightly, to slowly reduce the amount of training over time.<p>

+Future versions will have the ability to change the AI and personality parameters on the fly.<p>

 # more_uptime.py

   Display cycles between system UPtime (since reboot), PRocess uptime (since pwnagotchi started this time), and plugIN uptime (since this plugin was (re)loaded... like a really bad stopwatch).
 By default the uptime is underneath the line